Glacier: Retreat of glaciers due to climate change

 Global warming creates positive feedback loops with glaciers.
 For example, in ice–albedo feedback, rising temperatures increase glacier melt, exposing more of earth's land and sea surface (which is darker than glacier ice), allowing sunlight to warm the surface rather than being reflected back into space.
 Reference glaciers tracked by the World Glacier Monitoring Service have lost ice every year since 1988.
 A study that investigated the period 1995 to 2022 showed that the flow velocity of glaciers in the Alps accelerates and slows down to a similar extent at the same time, despite large distances.
 This clearly shows that their speed is controlled by the climate change.

 Water runoff from melting glaciers causes global sea level to rise, a phenomenon the IPCC terms a "slow onset" event.
 Impacts at least partially attributable to sea level rise include for example encroachment on coastal settlements and infrastructure, existential threats to small islands and low-lying coasts, losses of coastal ecosystems and ecosystem services, groundwater salinization, and compounding damage from tropical cyclones, flooding, storm surges, and land subsidence.

-Recognising the importance of the role of climate change in glacier melt, in 2025 the United Nations declared the International Year of Glaciers' Preservation.
 In 2023, Switzerland lost 4% of its glacier volume, a massive acceleration compared to previous years.
 Switzerland reportedly spends close to US $500 million annually on defensive infrastructure, such as reinforced barriers, avalanche nets, and drainage systems, to protect vulnerable Alpine settlements from glaciers.

+Recognising the importance of the role of climate change in glacier melt, in 2025 the United Nations declared the International Year of Glaciers' Preservation.